 Two distinct categories of PUFs have been generated:

-The HOS PUF DUGs are available from the Data User's Guides section.
+Additional documentation that details the construction and content of each PUF is available in the corresponding Data Users Guide (DUG).
+The HOS PUF DUGs are available from the Data Users Guides section.
 These DUGs present detailed documentation regarding file construction and contents for all data sets distributed by this program.
 If you have any questions regarding the PUFs, please feel free to contact the Medicare HOS Information and Technical Support Line.

 PUF Data Files for Download

 Medicare HOS Limited Data Set (LDS) and Research Identifiable File (RIF)